John M. Jansen

 He served in four separate combat operations in Iraq and Afghanistan, as well as NATO support operations flying combat contingency missions over Bosnia/Herzegovina.
 He spent nearly two years at sea including three deployments aboard aircraft carriers and time aboard amphibious assault ships.
 He spent seven additional years stationed abroad in Japan, Germany, and Italy.
 Jansen served 35 years, from 1986 until 2021.

+He received a bachelor of science in finance from Kelley School of Business at Indiana University Bloomington.